Sea Doo 3-Seaters Add PWC Riding Gear Space…

 New Sea Doo Storage On The Rear Deck

-As best I can figure, all of these Sea Doo storage ideas total 102 litres (27 gal.).
+As best I can figure, all of these Sea Doo storage ideas total 102 litres (27 gal.) for PWC riding gear.
 But some of us carry more than that.
 So that brings me to last of the Sea Doo storage locations.
 It’s the remarkable BRP LinQ attachment system.
 As an avid snowmobiler, I’ve been using a variety of LinQ accessories for years.
-They are hands down the easiest and most secure way to add extra storage space.
+They are hands down the easiest and most secure way to add extra PWC riding gear storage space.
 And in 2018, LinQ came to Sea Doo watercraft for all future models.

-But for Sea Doo tours on current 3-seater models, the ability to carry both extra gas and cargo space is a huge plus.
+But for Sea Doo tours on current 3-seater models, the ability to carry both extra gas and more PWC riding gear is a huge plus.
 Many riders will really appreciate the peace of mind of having a ¼ tank of additional fuel handy.
 Especially before the May long weekend or in the autumn when not as many marinas are open.
 Now all I need is a LinQ accessory commode for those long days when shore facilities are scarce!

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.